SamhammerAG/Samhammer.Mongo/README.md

   * Task Delete(T model);
   * Task DeleteAll();

-Here is an example with the additional method GetByLoginName:
+Here is an example with the additional method GetByLoginName.
+If the database name is not provided, the library will use the first set of DatabaseCredentials in appsetting:

 ```csharp
     public class UserRepositoryMongo : BaseRepositoryMongo<UserModel>, IUserRepositoryMongo